Capillary/api-documentation/source/includes/_transaction.md

 Code | Description
 ---- | -----------
+625 | Transaction number does not exist.
+If the config `CONF_ALLOW_NOT_EXISTING_BILL_RETURN`is enabled, the transaction is saved with a warning.
+683 | Failed to call new bill event EMF.
+684 | Failed EMF new bill DVS event.
 687 | Points activities are queued and will be updated later.
 688 | No line item found matching for return.
 669 | Invalid custom field.
+710 | Return bill event failed from EMF.
 1105 | Returnable days should be greater than -1.
 9601 | Unable to add line item.
 9602 | Unable to add credit note.